 : Full-text search across decisionsdelete_decision_by_id

-: Removes a decisionlog_progress
+: Removes a specific decisionlog_progress

 : Records progress or task statusget_progress